Estimative Index Explained

 Also of great importance, and often overlooked, is to have good water circulation around the whole tank.
 This is vital in getting the CO2 and nutrients to the plants.
 As a general guideline aim for 10x or more of rated filter flow to tank volume.

-If you are dosing a leaner Estimative Index then you may wish to supplement the potassium levels to compensate for the lower amounts being added from the potassium nitrate and potassium phosphate.
+If you are dosing a leaner Estimative Index then you may wish to supplement the potassium levels to compensate for the lower amounts being added from the potassium nitrate and monopotassium phosphate.
 Adding an extra 10ppm potassium from potassium sulphate weekly should be fine.
 Use the Dosing Calculator to work out how much you require for your tank size.

 Resources